pi-hole/docs/docs/guides/vpn/only-dns-via-vpn.md

 ### Optional: Only route DNS via VPN

-With this setup you will force connected clients to use only the DNS provided by the VPN connection, i.e. the Pi-hole.
-Do this only if you **don't** want to tunnel all traffic from the client thru the VPN, but only its DNS queries.
+With this setup, you will force connected clients to use **only the DNS provided by the VPN connection, i.e. the Pi-hole.**  Do this only if you **don't** want to tunnel all traffic from the client through the VPN, but only its DNS queries.

-Edit your `/etc/openvpn/server.conf` and remove (comment) the following line:
+Edit your `/etc/openvpn/server.conf` and remove (comment out) the following line:

 ```
 # push "redirect-gateway def1 bypass-dhcp"
 ```